onthebusiness/harelang.org/content/blog/2021-02-09-Hare-advances-on-C.md

 ## No uninitialized values

-Uninitialized values is another big source of frustration for C programmers, and a source of undefined behavior.
+Uninitialized values are another big source of frustration for C programmers, and a source of undefined behavior.
 In Hare, every time a variable is initialized, you are required to provide a value for it.

 ```hare
 let x: int; // Syntax error: unexpected ';' at main.ha:2:19, expected '='